rybinaaaaa/freelance_platform/README.md

     - ✅ Delete an user;
     - ✅ Retrieve all tasks;;
     - ✅ Delete a task;
+    - ✅ Assign freelancers to tasks;
     - ✅ Edit a task;
     - ✅ Mark a task as completed;
+    - ✅ Sent a proposal;
+    - ✅ Confirm a proposal;

 - ✅ All task operations must be connected to the API;
 - ✅ A task filter must be implemented;